Is a Correction Looming Ahead for Dynavax Technologies Corporation (DVAX)

-Dynavax Technologies Corporation (NASDAQ:DVAX) went up by 2.35% from its latest closing price compared to the recent 1-year high of $12.44.
-The company’s stock price has collected 6.82% of gains in the last five trading sessions.
-Press Release reported on 05/19/21 that Dynavax to Present at the William Blair 41st Annual Growth Stock Conference
+Dynavax Technologies Corporation (NASDAQ:DVAX) went up by 5.73% from its latest closing price compared to the recent 1-year high of $12.44.
+The company’s stock price has collected 6.13% of gains in the last five trading sessions.
+Press Release reported 16 hours ago that Dynavax Announces Agreement with Bavarian Nordic for Commercialization of HEPLISAV B(R), a Two Dose Adult Hepatitis B Adjuvanted Vaccine, in Germany

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.